How to Choose a Home Warranty Company

 - Covers what insurance doesn't: While homeowners insurance covers you for things like fires and theft, it doesn’t cover malfunctioning appliances or systems.
 With both insurance and a warranty, your home will be covered for a variety of potential mishaps.

 - Protects older homes: Older homes are more likely to have outdated appliances and systems.
 And the cost of replacing all of these items can quickly add up.
-If anything is more than half its life span, there’s a good chance it’ll need to be replaced in the near future.
+If anything has aged more than half its life span, there’s a good chance it’ll need to be replaced in the near future.

 Not everyone needs a home warranty.
-For instance, if you purchased a newly built home, it should come with a builders warranty — and all the appliances and systems should be brand new.
+For instance, if you purchased a newly built home, it should come with a builders warranty — and all the appliances and systems should be brand-new.
 Similarly, if you bought a recently renovated house, those items should still be under the manufacturer’s warranty.

 » LEARN: Are home warranties worth it?